Students Five section

 Many collaborations grew from the friendships made at school and in their newfound community.
 Another caper of sorts involved Bengston, whom Ruscha met at Chouinard.
 What began as a joke between the artists evolved into an elaborate performance where Bengston and Ruscha would design business cards for each other and ceremoniously exchange them at a high-end restaurant in Beverly Hills.
 They invited their friends to photograph the event and bound the pictures in the artist book Business Cards.

-The LA art world that the Students Five knew was just beginning to emerge.
+The LA art world that the Students Five knew was just beginning to emerge when they arrived in the 1950s.
 This allowed artists and newly established art institutions to take more risks.
 All bets were off in the West.
 In New York competition and the idea of the individual "artist as genius" ran rampant, but in Los Angeles, artists and collectives worked together to build the LA art world that we know today.
 As Ruscha explains, “We were just out to impress our friends and work for each other, and basically, that was it.”
 1